Mr-blues-bits/Arch-bits/README.md

 mkfs.ext4 /dev/yourRootdiskid

-if you like btrfs use(not working atm):
+if you like btrfs use:

 mkfs.btrfs /dev/yourRootdiskid